Scimitarbill

 The Scimitar is found at Footsteps all year round.

-Outside of our lodge, it can be found in two main populations, one extending from West Africa eastwards to Ethiopia and the other in Angola and adjacent countries.
+Outside our lodge, it can be found in two main populations, one extending from West Africa eastwards to Ethiopia and the other in Angola and adjacent countries.
 They like open woodland, savannah, or thorn brush, and are found mostly in trees

 What does it look like?

 They are smaller than most woodhoopoes and their bills are strongly curved like a scimitar, giving them their name.
-They are mostly glossy black in colour with a few white markings on the wings.
+They are mostly glossy black with a few white markings on the wings.
 Source Wikipedia.
 They are between 23 and 46 cm in length with a good amount of that accounted for by the tail.

 What does it feed on?